I'm a San Francisco-based freelance writer and blogger with nearly ten years of writing experience behind me.

 Now that you know why it is so great to crochet a baby blanket, you’ll want to know how to take on this project without getting overwhelmed.
 The following tips will help you make an easy crochet baby blanket that you’ll love to make at least as much as the baby will love to use it!

 Thicker yarns work up faster than thinner yarns.
-This means that you’ll need less yarn for the project and less time to make the project.
-If this is your first “big” project then you’ll find that chunky yarn makes an easy crochet baby blanket even easier!
+This means that you’ll need less yarn for the project and less time to do the project.
+If this is your first “big” project, then you’ll find that chunky yarn makes an easy crochet baby blanket even easier!

 These longer stitches work up faster.
 You might alternatively choose a blanket with an open lacy pattern.
 Of course, single crochet stitch baby blankets are nice, too, but they’ll take a little bit longer.

 It is lovely to make a colorful blanket for a baby, but the more colors you include, the more time it’s going to take and the harder the pattern is going to be to complete.
 You should stick to just one or two colors so that you don’t have to keep changing colors while you work.
 If you want a more colorful project, then selected a variegated yarn that changes colors while you work!

 As you may already know from doing other crochet work, it’s a lot easier to see your stitches if you use light colors rather than dark colors.
 Many people want to choose darker colors for baby blankets because they have to be washed less frequently, but if you want to make an easy crochet baby blanket, then it might make more sense to go ahead and use a light color.

 Choose an Easy Crochet Baby Blanket Pattern